LIFT Open Market

 What size and price of property can I buy?

-- Priced within the maximum threshold for the Local Authority area, and
+- Priced within the maximum threshold for the Local Authority area.

 Once your application has been approved and you have found a home you would like to buy, simply send us the details we will assess whether the property meets the scheme criteria.

-For more information about the LIFT Open Market Shared Equity scheme, please read the Buyers’ Information Guide, join our LIFT mailing list or contact us at email@example.com or 0330 303 0125.
+For more information about the LIFT Open Market Shared Equity scheme, please read the Buyers’ Information Guide, sign up to the LIFT mailing list or contact us at email@example.com or 0330 303 0125.
 You can also check the Scottish Government’s website.